aniket-g/batch-pipeline-using-apache-beam-python/README.md

 ## Basic flow of the pipeline

 1. Read the data from google cloud storage bucket (Batch).
-2. Create a cleaning pipeline using Apache Beam.
-3. Run it using Dataflow runner (Dataflow).
+2. pply some transformations such as splitting data by comma separator, dropping unwanted columns, convert data types, etc.
-4. Write the data into data Sink (BigQuery) and analyze it.
+3. Write the data into data Sink (BigQuery) and analyze it.
-5. Create beautiful visualization (Data Studio).